“The Discipleship Experience provided me a place to be known and a framework for discipleship.”

 “I left a very strong community when I came to campus.
 The first couple months built foundations for good friendships, but it was still easy to feel not known even around friends.
 In the midst of that, meeting with Jon provided a safe context that allowed me to not be alone with the burdens I carried.
 As a result, our times strengthened me to continue to grow spiritually and invest in my seminary experience.
 Moreover, the initiative gave me a framework for discipleship.”

-The sole purpose of The Discipleship Initiative is to create disciples of Jesus who will create more disciples.
+The sole purpose of The Discipleship Experience is to create disciples of Jesus who will create more disciples.

 “Despite growing up in the church, I had never been formally discipled.
 Given my preference for processes, discipleship in my mind was more of a tutor taking you through a curriculum.
 Instead, Jon’s example showed me discipleship consists more of walking alongside someone and building upon the work God is already doing through his Spirit and Word.
 I’ve been grateful how that has worked itself in my life.
 And I imagine those the Lord later gives me to disciple will be grateful for it as well.”